saadoonhammad/ml_communities_journal/README.md

-# Anomaly detection for Communities of Interest in
-Internet of Things using Deep Autoencoders
+# {Anomaly detection for Communities of Interest in Internet of Things using Deep Autoencoders

 A deep learning framework for detecting collective contextual anomalies in IoT temperature sensor data using autoencoder architectures with hierarchical clustering.

 ## Overview

-This repository contains the implementation of a collective contextual anomaly detection (CCAD) methodology designed to identify abnormal sensor behavior patterns in smart buildings and weather stations.
+This repository contains the implementation of a collective anomaly detection methodology designed to identify abnormal sensor behaviour patterns in temperature time series data from a network of meteorological stations in the province of Castelló.
 The approach integrates hierarchical clustering with three autoencoder architectures (BiLSTM, LSTM, and MLP) to detect collective anomalies such as sustained temperature drops indicating sensor malfunctions.

 ### Key Features

 - **Hierarchical Clustering**: Groups sensors based on temporal, spatial, and elevation similarities (4 clusters: C1-C4)
-- **Multiple Autoencoder Architectures**: BiLSTM, LSTM, and MLP implementations
+- **Multiple Autoencoder Architectures**: MLP, LSTM and BiLSTMimplementations
-- **Comprehensive Feature Engineering**: 13-feature pipeline including temporal encodings, derivatives, and volatility measures
+- **Comprehensive Feature Engineering**: 13-feature pipeline including temporal encodings, statistical features.
 - **Rigorous Hyperparameter Optimization**: Bayesian optimization with expanding window cross-validation

-## Motivation

-Traditional point anomaly detection methods fail to identify collective contextual anomalies where sensor readings appear normal in isolation but are abnormal within their spatial-temporal context.
-This research addresses scenarios where:

-- Multiple sensors show coordinated abnormal patterns
-- Anomalies are only detectable when considering temporal context
-- Environmental factors influence what constitutes "normal" behavior

 ## Architecture

 ### Autoencoder Models

+1. **MLP Autoencoder**: Dense layers for baseline comparison and computational efficiency
-1. **BiLSTM Autoencoder**: Bidirectional LSTM layers capture temporal dependencies in both directions
+2. **BiLSTM Autoencoder**: Bidirectional LSTM layers capture temporal dependencies in both directions
-2. **LSTM Autoencoder**: Unidirectional LSTM for sequential pattern learning
+3. **LSTM Autoencoder**: Unidirectional LSTM for sequential pattern learning
-3. **MLP Autoencoder**: Dense layers for baseline comparison and computational efficiency

 ### Feature Engineering Pipeline